n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 **Additional observed flowVars:**

 https://docs.mulesoft.com/release-notes/api-gateway-2.0.2-release-notes documents `flowVars[_agwTokenContext]`
 which on inspection is a String containing the returned JSON map.
+This flowVar is critical as it contains the granted _scope_ list.

 I've also seen these flowVars inbound:
 - \_client\_id